mailman/mailman/USER_GUIDE.md

 #### Class Routing

 Messages can also be routed to methods.
-For instance, to route to an ActionMailer mailer with a `receive` method defined, this will work:
+For instance, to route to an Object with a `receive` instance method defined, this will work:

-    from '%user%@example.org', SampleMailer
+    from '%user%@example.org', Sample

 Messages can also be routed to arbitrary instance methods: